-The kids made her foldable while I made the anchor chart (apparently, we need to work on the spelling of "straight")
+The kids made her foldable while I made the anchor chart.

 |Types of Angles Foldable|

 |Types of Angles and Measuring Angles Anchor Chart|

 |Added March 2017!
 Here is our new anchor Types of Angles Anchor Chart!|

 When we finished the foldable and review of the types of angles, we talked about measuring angles and made a little chart to describe the steps of measuring angles.
 We talked about labeling angles as well (you can see our little labeled triangle up in the right hand corner of the anchor chart).